ChainGank/freeze-BN-for-TransferLearning/README.md

 # freeze-BN-for-TransferLearning
-The problem is "The Batch Normalization layer of Keras is broken" which can be seen in the blog bellow: http://blog.datumbox.com/the-batch-normalization-layer-of-keras-is-broken/
+The problem is "The BatchNormalization layer of Keras is broken" which can be seen in the blog bellow: http://blog.datumbox.com/the-batch-normalization-layer-of-keras-is-broken/

 Briefly, it can be described as "how to use moving_mean&&var(pre-trained model's dataset) instead of the mean&&var caculated by mini-batch during finetuning".